RTMecha/BetterLegacy/snapshots.md

 - You can now right click the "ID" value in achievment modifiers to select an achievement.
 - Added a few settings for the Object Drag Helper for customization.
 - Added "SetObjectDragHelperAxisX" and "SetObjectDragHelperAxisY" to keybind functions.
+- Added "Screen Overlay" default object in the "More Options" popup.
+Good for fading the screen in / out.

 ## Changes
 ### Core